JackalLabs/jackal.nodejs-protos/README.md

-# jackal.js-protos
+# jackal.nodejs-protos
-Package of all protos used by Jackal.js
+Package of all protos used by Jackal.nodejs